Testsigma

 There are multiple tools in the market that offer codeless automation testing but still there are some myths related to codeless testing.
 The myths lie in the fact that till sometime ago codeless testing was pretty non-existent or even if it was there, it was in the form of record and playback tools.

-These record and playback tools did record the test steps and allowed those steps to be converted to any supported language but the problem was that usually to make them run successfully, some code always needed to be added.
-Also, to edit these test cases if they were failing or needed some steps added again coding was a requirement.
-Thus, the belief was that codeless testing only helped people start automated testing but to take it to a robust and maintainable level, it required coding skills.
+These record and playback tools did record the test steps and allowed those steps to be converted to any supported language.
+Still, the problem was that to make them run successfully, some code always needed to be added.
+Also, coding was a requirement to edit these test cases if they were failing or needed some steps added.
+Thus, the belief was that codeless testing only helped people start automated testing, but to take it to a robust and maintainable level, it required coding skills.

 Below are a few points that are now myths related to codeless testing:

 • Codeless testing is the other name for record and playback: As discussed above, this is just a myth.
-There actually are codeless testing methods that are not record and playback.
+There are codeless testing methods that do not record and playback.

-• Codeless testing is not truly codeless: The codeless testing tools usually convert the codeless steps written in the frontend to code in the backend and then execute them.
-Though, the knowledge on HTML, CSS and Xpath may be required to execute these test cases successfully every time, the knowledge of a programming language is not a requirement.
-The advance technologies like AI and ML now enable tools to actually offer truly codeless testing solutions.
+• Codeless testing is not truly codeless: It usually converts the codeless steps written in the frontend to code in the backend and then executes them.
+Though the knowledge on HTML, CSS and Xpath may be required to execute these test cases successfully every time, the knowledge of a programming language is not a requirement.
+The advanced technologies like AI and ML now enable tools to actually offer truly codeless testing solutions.

 Codeless Automation in the Cloud